There is something missing from the table of IT elements!

 Keeping it all on track

-As alluded to earlier, all organizations that are man-made or imagined realities need rules to be adopted and sustained.
+As alluded to earlier, all organizations that are man-made or imagined realities (as explored in Sapiens by Yuval Noah Harari) need rules to come into existence, be adopted and sustained.
 These rules dictate how things happen, or should happen, in a number of areas:

 – Internal functions and policies such as recruitment and terms of engagement, staff performance measures and rewards, discipline, health and safety etc.